A-Micheal/Stutern-Card/README.md

 # Stutern-Card
 This is my third Project  in Sturtern Swe Scholarship Program.
-We were instructed to recreate any  Pricing card in Airtable Website.
+This is a recreation of one  of the pricing cards in Airtable Website.